msysbio/microbetag/docs/api.md

 ## Get genome ids for a NCBI Taxonoy Id

-To check whether a species is present on microbetag, one may find its corresponding **NCBI Taxonomy Id** and search for related genomes present on the microbetag DB.
+To check whether a species is present on *microbetag*, one may find its corresponding **NCBI Taxonomy Id** and search for related genomes present on the *microbetagDB*.

 For example, assuming we are interested in the *Blautia hansenii* DSM 20583 strain, we find from NCBI Taxonomy that its corresponding id is [537007](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=537007).

-Using the `ncbiTaxId-to-genomeId` route we may get the related genomes on microbetag DB:
+Using the `ncbiTaxId-to-genomeId` route we may get the related genomes on *microbetagDB*:

 ```bash
 curl -X GET https://msysbio.gbiomed.kuleuven.be/ncbiTaxId-to-genomeId/537007
 ```

-that returns a list of genomes used in microbetag annotations:
+that returns a list of genomes used in *microbetag* annotations:

 ```bash
 {